1995 Nebraska Cornhuskers football team: Arizona State

 Nebraska set a school record with 63 first-half points en route to a 77–28 victory over Arizona State.
 Back-up I-back Clinton Childs, starting in place of the suspended Lawrence Phillips, ran 65 yards for a touchdown on the game's first play from scrimmage.
 The Huskers gained 508 yards in the first half and finished with 686 for the game – 394 rushing and 292 passing.
 Arizona State added to the first half offensive fireworks as quarterback Jake Plummer found wide receiver Keith Poole for three touchdown passes.
 For the game, Nebraska quarterback Tommie Frazier completed 7 of 10 passes for 192 yards and two touchdowns while rushing for 35 yards and two more scores.
 Childs ran for 143 yards and two touchdowns before leaving the game in the second quarter with a sprained knee.
 Back-up Husker I-back Ahman Green ran for 111 yards and two touchdowns on 13 carries.
 Nebraska pulled in the reins on its offense in the second half but managed to get a defensive touchdown when linebacker Terrell Farley returned an interception 21 yards.
 The game was a source of a minor controversy as Sun Devils coach Bruce Snyder accused Nebraska coach Tom Osborne of running up the score after third-string Husker quarterback Matt Turman threw a 39-yard touchdown pass to wide-open reserve receiver Lance Brown in the game's final moments.

-Pacific
+Pacific (CA)

 Nebraska totaled 731 yards, the fifth-highest total in school history, on its way to a 49–7 win over Pacific.
 The Husker defense held the Tigers to 197 total yards and forced 11 punts.
 I-back Damon Benning, starting in place of the injured Clinton Childs, rushed for 173 and three touchdowns on 10 carries before leaving in the third quarter with a sprained ankle.
 I-back Ahman Green added 112 yards and two touchdowns on 15 carries.
 In all, seven Huskers rushed for at least 29 yards.
 Nebraska began substituting in the second quarter and eventually used 102 players.
 The Huskers had three drives stall inside the Pacific 30-yard line, including one that ended with Kris Brown missing a 30-yard field goal.